Misadventures Incorporated [Volume 2 Stubbing April 21]

 Community Reviews(10)

-I urge you to give it a read and stick with it.
-If you do, I think you will enjoy it. - SensibleMalarkeyRoyal Road★★★★★ 5.0From the cover featuring a meek and almost ethereal looking creature named Claire, and the opening chapters, my initial impression of what I was getting into was: poor innocent waif struggles to survive in a dangerous alien dungeon.
+- SensibleMalarkeyRoyal Road★★★★★ 5.0From the cover featuring a meek and almost ethereal looking creature named Claire, and the opening chapters, my initial impression of what I was getting into was: poor innocent waif struggles to survive in a dangerous alien dungeon.
 Only to have that notion quickly and wonderfully eviscerated, as Claire turns out to be a vicious little creature who is willing to take risks and plow through anything in her way.
 Carrying out acts not merely for the sake of survival, but for the sake of gaining power.

 Style: It works.
 Solid and colorful visualization of fantastical environments and creatures.
 The slow reveal and mystery of Claire's history and parentage was rather cleverly handled - there's no world shattering revelations, it's more that Claire didn't seem entirely happy with half of who she is and where she came from... that, and she seemed to just find it amusing to withhold the information.